MJ029/Machine-Learning-101/1-Introduction/README.md

   <img width="1363" height="599" src="https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/1-Introduction/References/Anaconda%20Dashboard.JPG?raw=true">
 </p>

-- Once you open the IDE, it is always recommeded to move to your project directory. to navigate to the project folder use the File Explorer as follows, and create your py file by clicking New file creator icon and set it as your currnet working directory, if you want to shitch Drive use URL navigator in top right corner of the IDE.
+- Once you open the IDE, it is always recommended to move to your project directory. to navigate to the project folder use the File Explorer as follows, and create your py file by clicking New file creator icon and set it as your current working directory, if you want to switch Drive use URL navigator in top right corner of the IDE.

 <p align="center">
   <img width="1025" height="393" src="https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/1-Introduction/References/Spyder%20IDE%20Overview.JPG?raw=true">